mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `leaf_node_source` field indicates how this LeafNode came to be added to the tree.
 This signal tells other members of the group whether the leaf node is required to have a `lifetime` or `parent_hash`, and whether the `group_id` is added as context to the signature.
-Whether these fields can be computed by the client represented by the LeafNode depends on when the LeafNode was created.
+These fields are included selectively because the client creating a LeafNode is not always able to compute all of them.
 For example, a KeyPackage is created before the client knows which group it will be used with, so its signature can't bind to a `group_id`.